 Aram Demirjian is sought after for his dynamic performances, insightful interpretations, and charismatic rapport with audiences.
 American-born and of Armenian descent, Demirjian is Music Director of the Knoxville Symphony Orchestra and maintains an active guest conducting schedule, including an ongoing relationship with The Philadelphia Orchestra.

-Recently completing his first season as Music Director Designate with the Knoxville Symphony Orchestra (KSO), Demirjian is already leaving his mark on the region’s musical culture with creative programming, innovative collaborations and energetic community engagement, which has spurred substantial growth in concert attendance.
-He conducts 14 weeks on the upcoming KSO season, including partnerships with Appalachian Ballet, Knoxville Poet Laureate R.B.
+Currently in his first full season as Music Director with the Knoxville Symphony Orchestra (KSO), Demirjian is already leaving his mark on the region’s musical culture with creative programming, innovative collaborations and energetic community engagement, which has spurred substantial growth in concert attendance.
+The KSO season includes partnerships with Appalachian Ballet, Knoxville Poet Laureate R.B.
 Morris and the genre-busting chamber group PROJECT Trio, plus repertoire ranging from Bach to Carmina burana to a world premiere KSO commission by American composer Michael Schachter.